NemesisWasAlienToo/CoreKit/README.md

     - Add http Server server

 - Socket:
-    - If non blocking sent and errno was EAGAIN return 0
+    - Error string from errno
     - Define what a const Socket must be able to perform

 - DHT:
     - Task queue between Runner and Server-Handler
     - Server connections limit
-    - Multiple values for a key